ETCBC/bhsa/docs/_features/hebrew/2016/trailer_utf8.md

 space between words.

 ##### Note
-> After the last word of a verse, a newline has been inserted in the ETCBC4 working text.
+> After the last word of a verse, a newline has been inserted in the BHSA working text.
 This newline has become part of the [trailer_utf8](trailer_utf8) value of the last word of the verse.